 I call my road to natural hair a journey.
-I’ve had one kiddy perm at 8 that inevitably ruined my hair and then basically I was winging it with afro puffs and home presses until I was 25 I. I had no idea about what my hair needed to be strong, beautiful, or how to wear it in its curly state.
+I’ve had one kiddy perm at 8 that inevitably ruined my hair and from then on I was winging it with afro puffs and home presses until I was 25 I. I had no idea about what my hair needed to be strong, beautiful, or how to wear it in its curly state.
 For the past 7 years I’ve focused on what my crown needs to flourish and this is what I’ve learned.

 I Learned What Makes My Curls Tick.

-While having a beautician is awesome because they can certainly treat your hair how you may not be able to.
+Having a beautician is awesome because they can certainly treat your hair how you may not be able to.
 But you need to be able to handle the job in the interim.
 One of the main reasons I decided to embrace my natural texture was because I got tired of only feeling beautiful after leaving the stylist chair.
 It was a choice that made me see myself differently and I’m so glad.
 Some people think wearing your hair naturally is only meant for certain hair textures however I don’t ascribe to that train of thought and neither should you.

 photography: RSee Photography